I originally shared this on my old blog in March 2019.

 This problem haunted me with the previously mentioned book.
 From the beginning, I was terrified that it would prove to be just too much for me.
 I’ve always liked to challenge myself, but the unique point-of-view, the creative internalization, and the complex and deeply personal themes were more than I’d ever taken on before.
 Every time I thought about opening that document, I was terrified that I would discover an irreparable mess.
 Still, I am a writer, so I always did face that fear eventually–and every time, I was relieved to find that it better than I thought.
 When the day did come for me to let go of that story, I did so knowing it had fully fulfilled its purpose in my life, though that purpose had not turned out to be publication.
 I benefited personally and authorially from putting all that work in, and I consider it a victory.

 Problem: A personal life issue

 If you can’t seem to push through your writer’s doubt, that may be a sign that there is a larger problem at play.
 When something important is wrong in your personal life, it can destroy your ability to write.
 You might be facing a mental or physical illness, a broken relationship, a triggered past trauma, or another stressful situation.

 Solution: Take care of yourself

 So take my advice: Stay in tune with yourself emotionally, mentally, physically, and spiritually.
 If you start to sense that something is wrong, make changes in your life to prioritize your health.
 You may need to seek help from loved ones or professionals.
 You may even need to take a good, long break from writing.
 In my case, while I was at my sickest, I was unable to work on original fiction, but I found much-needed solace in slowly creating my first-ever fanfiction.
 (I truly might not be alive today if I hadn’t had that to lift my spirits.)
-As my health started to improve, I returned to #OCDStory, and little by little, it has become much easier to write.

 Problem: Being too stubborn